 I think the best location for a Stella is the mirror stem base.
 This is the hole where your mirror is installed.
 To install these, you will need to remove the mirror stem, place the stem through the hole at the base of the mount, add a washer, then reinstall the mirror stem.
 It’s not difficult and the install may look a little cleaner than attaching directly to the mirror stem as outlined in the prior paragraph.

-The RAM Mirror Stem Base features an 11mm holes which will fit most mirror stems.
+Consider the RAM Mirror Stem Base features an 11mm holes which will fit most mirror stems.
 If using the mount for a phone, go with the RAM Mirror Hole Mount with X-Grip IV Cradle.
 This is everything you need as it included the mirror base, extension arm and the X-Grip IV cradle which is good for smartphones up to 4.5 inches wide.
 The cradle can also hold a standard GPS.
 I like this cradle because it will open large enough to hold your phone with a thick case.
 To install these, you will need to remove the mirror stem, place the stem through the hole at the base of the mount, add a washer, then reinstall the mirror stem.
 It’s not difficult and the install may look a little cleaner than attaching directly to the mirror stem as outlined in the prior paragraph.

 Another popular location for mounts is the mirror stem itself.
 Admittedly I’m not as fond of this location because it’s susceptible to more vibration than attaching to the base of the stem.
 If selecting this location, mount it as low as possible on the stem to minimize the effects of vibration.